yaditydo/DragonHacks2023/README.md

 # Simple SecureChat /~~~\ Program Documentation
-# Overview
+## Overview
-# This encrypted chat program provides end-to-end encrypted communication between users through a server.
+### This encrypted chat program provides end-to-end encrypted communication between users through a server.
 The application is built using Python and the Tkinter library for the graphical user interface.
 It uses a combination of asymmetric and symmetric encryption for secure communication.
-The program also provides user authentication and contact management features.
+The program also provides user authentication and contact management features to user profiles.

-# Libraries and Protocols
+## Libraries and Protocols
+~Original plan was to implement the Signal Open-Source Library however due to time constraints decided against (for now)
+- Plan to implement in future along with OpenPGP tools!
 The following libraries are used in the program:

 - os, sys, and socket - For socket-based communication between the client and the server.